 The town of Lège situated above the Cap Ferret headland is the biggest town on this list of best small towns in France; even so, the population is only just over 8,000.
 This beautiful resort town sits on the Atlantic coast, enjoying gorgeous weather for most of the year, and is the perfect seaside escape.

 The emphasis placed on relaxing is huge.
 If relaxing on the beach or by the pool, enjoying pleasant walks along leafy roads, or sipping coffee at a quiet cafe or patio with a good book is your thing, Lège has you covered.

 The headland hosts activities to keep more active visitors occupied too.
-There’s Cap Ferret Lighthouse, 258 steps tall, with gift shop, the Île aux Oiseaux (Isle of Birds) nature reserve with their famous “houses on stilts,” not to mention over 30 miles of bike paths.
+There’s Cap Ferret Lighthouse, 258 steps tall, with a gift shop, the Île aux Oiseaux (Isle of Birds) nature reserve with its famous “houses on stilts,” not to mention over 30 miles of bike paths.